 - Faculty of Engineering and Architectural Science

 - Faculty of Science

 Please see the current Undergraduate Calendar to verify the Faculty classification of your Undergraduate Program.

 Who should participate in Course Intentions?

-While all returning undergraduate students should participate in the Course Intention process, Course Intentions are now mandatory for full-time students within specific faculties.
+While all returning undergraduate students should participate in the Course Intention process, Course Intentions are now mandatory for all full-time students.

 Please see the How? tab on this page for complete information.

 The Course Intention period occurs in March for the upcoming academic year.
 Course Intention changes can be made during the Course Intention Adjustment periods in the Spring (May) and Fall (August to September).
 Please refer to the Significant Dates section of the current Academic Calendar for these specific Course Intention dates.